cookiejar/cookietemple/cookietemple/create/templates/common_files/{{cookiecutter.commonName}}/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest a new feature
-title: 'Feature Request Summary'
+title: "Feature Request Summary"
-labels: 'enhancement'
+labels: "enhancement"
-assignees: ''
+assignees: ""
 ---

 **Is your feature request related to a problem?
 Please describe.**